stfc/aiida-mlip/docs/source/user_guide/data.rst

 - It takes the argument "architecture" which is specifically related to the mlip model and it is added to the node attributes.

 - Download functionality:
-    - When provided with a URL, `ModelData` automatically downloads the file.
+    - When provided with a uri, `ModelData` automatically downloads the file.
     - Saves the downloaded file in a specified folder (default: `./cache/mlips`), creating a subfolder if the architecture, and stores it as an AiiDA data type.
     - Handles duplicate files: if the file is downloaded twice, duplicates within the same folder are canceled, unless `force_download=True` is stated.